rahularorar95/heart-disease-ml/README.md

-# heart-disease-ml

-Predicting Heart disease using machine learning (scikit-learn)
+# Predicting Heart disease using ML

+## We are going to take following approach:

+ - Problem definition
+ - Data
+ - Evaluation
+ - Features
+ - Modelling
+ - Experimentation